BroadbandForum/usp-test/09-functionality.md

 ### Test Metrics

-1. After step 2 the EUT sends a Notify message with an event element containing a ParameterMap argument with Device.DeviceInfo.BootFirmwareImage
+1. After step 2 the EUT sends a Notify message with an event element containing a ParameterMap argument with 'Device.DeviceInfo.BootFirmwareImage'

 ## 9.11 Use of the Timer!
 Event